dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-11-01-p03-a.png" alt="1060-11-01-p03-a.png" width="50%" height="50%">
 </p>

-: warning: The NOT IN operator allows you to exclude a list of specific values from the result set.
+> :warning: The NOT IN operator allows you to exclude a list of specific values from the result set.

 ### 11.2 Practice: Get The Ball Rolling!